Kihumba/private-/Phase-A/Curriculum/1 - Familiarity and Comfort with Computer Science/README.md

 **Skill Description**
 ----------
-Aspiring Andelans should be able to understand and explain to their peers, the meaning of basic computer science concepts.
-This means they can identify who a computer scientist is and what a computer scientist does.
-They should also be able to do independent research on additional computer science topics.
+Aspiring Andelans understand and can explain to their peers the meaning of basic computer science concepts.
+They can identify who a computer scientist is and what a computer scientist does.
+They can also do independent research on additional computer science topics.